Home » Frequently Asked Questions About ABA » LBA vs BCBA: What’s the Difference?

 BCBA LBA: When was Applied Behavior Analysis Developed?

 Applied behavior analysis was developed in the 1960s and 70s by Ivaar Lovaas and Robert Koegel.
-Ivaar Lovaas conducted research.
-He was a pioneer of the idea that children who were born with certain weaknesses were not “hopeless cases.”
-Rather, they could be worked with and their behavior could be improved.
-He conducted research with young autistic children.
-These children had very severe behavioral issues.
-Their parents had given up on improving them.
+Ivaar Lovaas conducted the majority of the research.
+He was a pioneer of the idea that children who were born with certain weaknesses were not simply “hopeless cases.”
+Rather, they could be worked with, and therefore their behavior could be improved.
+He conducted much of his research with young autistic children.
+These children had very severe behavioral issues, and in many cases their parents had more or less given up on any chance of their improvement.
 This was described in the 1965 article, “Screams, Slaps and Love.”
-At the time, there was no such thing as a reliable treatment for problems like autism.
+At the time, there was no such thing as a reliable treatment for a diagnosis like autism.
 However, Lovaas took on the task of teaching four of these children.
-He employed methods that might be considered less acceptable today.
-The method, at the time, involved a great deal of negative stimulus.
-This could include speaking sternly.
-In Lovaas’s case, in could mean shouting at or even slapping the child.
-This was a calculated show of authority.
+He methods included some tactics that would likely be considered less acceptable today.
+These methods, at the time, involved a great deal of negative stimulus.
+This could include speaking sternly, and in Lovaas’s case, it even meant shouting at or even slapping the child.
+This was done as a calculated show of authority.
 When the child improved and began to demonstrate acceptable behaviors, there would be rewards.
-These would come both in the form of food and verbal praise.
+These rewards could come in a few forms, and the rewards were most often either food rewards or verbal praise.

-These very distinct and opposite reactions made progress.
-The autistic children Lovaas worked with began to show signs of progress.
-Their parents had not thought this much change would ever be possible.
+As a result of these unusual methods, the autistic children that Lovaas worked with began to show signs of significant progress.
+In fact, their parents had not thought that this much change would ever be possible.
 The 1965 article mentioned above sparked a great deal of controversy.
-This was because of the negative stimulus techniques used.
+This was because of the negative stimulus techniques used and understandably, many had a problem with these methods.
 However, the new way of changing children’s behavior was successful.
 It helped children in a way that no other technique had.
 Once Lovaas had developed this new method, his student, Robert Koegel, continued to research, write, and speak on the topic.
 He helped applied behavior analysis to become more well known.
 The term “applied behavior analysis,” according to this article from Discover Hope: Behavioral Solutions Inc., was first used in 1968 in the Journal of Applied Behavioral Analysis.
 This is still an important resource for applied behavior analysts today.

 How Does Applied Behavior Analysis Work?

-Applied behavior analysis is the result of years of research.
-Applied behavior analysts study the way that people behave and why they behave the way that they do.
+Applied behavior analysis, as we know it today, is the result of many years of research.
+Applied behavior analysts study not only the way that people behave, but also why they behave the way that they do.
 Much of the applied behavior analysis that is done today relies on the ABC model of understanding behavior.
 ABC stands for antedecent-behavior-consequence.
 The antecedent is what comes directly before a behavior.
-The behavior, of course, is the behavior itself.
-The consequence is what happens directly after the behavior.
-This is the most pivotal section for the behavior analyst to understand.
+The behavior, as you might imagine, is the behavior itself.
+The consequence, then, is what happens directly after the behavior.
+This particular part is the most pivotal section for the behavior analyst to understand.
 This is what determines whether the patient repeats the behavior or not.
 If the consequence is changed, the behavior will, in most cases, also change.

 Why Would Regulations be Necessary to Govern Behavior Analysts?